 3. Consider going off birth control ahead of time.

 It’s possible to get pregnant as soon as you stop your birth control method.
 There is no medical reason that you need to take a break from hormones before trying to conceive.

 But if you’re using a hormonal method of birth control, it may be worth going off it ahead of time and using an alternate form of protection until you’re ready to start trying.
-The reason is that when you are taking hormonal birth control such as the Pill, you don’t have a real menstrual cycle.
+The reason is that when you are using hormonal birth control, you don’t have a true menstrual cycle.
 With some forms of hormonal contraception, you still bleed, and with others, you do not.
 But even if you bleed, it’s not a real period.
 The synthetic hormones suppress your natural cycle.